 Nephrology Fellowship at UMMS-Baystate

 Our graduates are highly skilled clinicians and human clinical investigators qualified for both private nephrology practice and clinical academic nephrology programs.

-Comprehensive Nephrology Training by Exceptional Faculty
+1. Comprehensive Nephrology Training by Exceptional Faculty

 On the three major rotations, Inpatient Consultation, Chronic Dialysis/ESRD, and Transplant, you will:

-- develop the skills to manage complications associated with access failure, acute infections, malnutrition, anemia, metabolic bone disease, and cardiovascular complications associated with ESRD
+- Develop the skills to manage complications associated with access failure, acute infections, malnutrition, anemia, metabolic bone disease, and cardiovascular complications associated with ESRD

-- learn how to evaluate and manage acute rejection, using novel techniques such as plasmapheresis and chemotherapeutic protocols.
+- Learn how to evaluate and manage acute rejection, using novel techniques such as plasmapheresis and chemotherapeutic protocols

 - After 11 pm, all consult service calls will go only to the attending, not to the fellows.